TUCSON, Ariz. (KOLD News 13) - Monsoon 2019 officially began on Saturday, June 15.

-The Tucson Department of Transportation has opened its self-serve sandbag distribution site at Hi Corbett Field in the east parking lot on Monday, June 10.
+The Tucson Department of Transportation has opened its self-serve sandbag distribution site at Hi Corbett Field in the east parking lot.

 Those who need them can stop by 24/7 and fill up their own sandbags to protect their property during aggressive monsoon storms.
 The city is providing bags, however, people are urged to bring their own shovel.

 Those not able to fill their own sandbags, can pick up already filled ones at the Tucson Rodeo Grounds every Wednesday from 4 p.m. to 8 p.m.
 City workers will be on hand to load them into your car.

 There is a 10-bag limit at both of these locations.

 Both of these services are part of Operation Splash which runs through the monsoon.